David James Elliott

-David James Elliott (born September 21, 1960) is a Canadian actor who was the star of the series JAG, playing lead character Harmon Rabb Jr. from 1995 to 2005.
+David William Smith (born September 21, 1960), known professionally as David James Elliott, is a Canadian actor.
+He was the star of the series JAG, playing lead character Harmon Rabb Jr. from 1995 to 2005.

 Early life

 Elliott was born David William Smith on September 21, 1960, in Milton, Ontario, Canada, the son of Patricia Smith (née Farrow), an office manager, and Arnold Smith, a heating and plumbing wholesale contractor.
 He was born the second of three boys.
 During his teenaged years, he was part of a band, quitting Milton District High School in his final year to pursue his dream of becoming a rock star.
-However, at age 19, he realized this would not happen and returned to finish high school.
+At age 19, though, he realized this would not happen and returned to finish high school.

 After graduating from high school, he attended Ryerson University in Toronto, graduating in 1982.
 He joined the Stratford Shakespearean Festival in Ontario as a member of its Young Company.

 Career

-Subsequently moving to Los Angeles, he took the stage name David James Elliott, having found an actor was already named David Smith.
+Subsequently, moving to Los Angeles, he took the stage name David James Elliott, having found an actor was already named David Smith.
 He appeared in the film Police Academy 3: Back in Training in 1986, and subsequently in the television series Street Legal, Knots Landing as Bill Nolan, and in 1993's The Untouchables as Agent Paul Robbins.
-The following year, Elliott landed a recurring role on the hit series Melrose Place, playing Terry Parsons, and a guest appearance in an episode of Seinfeld as "Carl" the anti-abortion furniture mover.
+The following year, Elliott landed a recurring role on the hit series Melrose Place, playing Terry Parsons, and a guest appearance in an episode of Seinfeld as "Carl" the pro life furniture mover.

-In 1995, Elliott landed the role he would hold for 10 years, the role of naval aviator-turned JAG lawyer Harmon Rabb, Jr. in the NBC/CBS television drama JAG.
+In 1995, Elliott landed the role he would hold for 10 years, as a naval aviator-turned JAG lawyer, Harmon Rabb, Jr., in the NBC/CBS television drama JAG.
 His tenure on JAG ended in 2005 with the series finale.

 In 1996, Elliott starred in the made-for-cable movie Holiday Affair with Cynthia Gibb.
-This is a remake of the 1949 classic Holiday Affair which starred Robert Mitchum and Janet Leigh.
+This is a remake of the 1949 classic Holiday Affair, which starred Robert Mitchum and Janet Leigh.
 In 2005, Elliott starred in a Canadian television movie The Man Who Lost Himself, which was based on the true story of Terry Evanshen, a Canadian football player who was in a car accident and lost his memory due to severe head injuries.
 Nanci Chambers also appeared in this movie as a doctor.
 In October 2006, Elliott joined the cast of legal drama Close to Home (2005–2007) as Chief Deputy Prosecutor James Conlon.
 During 2008, he had a recurring role in the Canadian series The Guard.
 He starred in Sci Fi Channel's four-hour miniseries, Knights of Bloodsteel (2009).
 Elliott was cast as an Internet millionaire in Terror Trap, directed by Dan Garcia.
-Elliott also starred in Dad's Home (2010), a widowed advertising executive who loses his job and becomes a stay-at-home dad for his two children.
+Elliott also starred in Dad's Home (2010), as a widowed advertising executive who loses his job and becomes a stay-at-home dad for his two children.